-In furtherance of the above objects: but not further or otherwise, the Society shall have the following powers:
+The Society, in furtherance of the above objects, shall have the following powers:

-To pursue collaborative actions with similar societies and with established supportive bodies such as churches, libraries, record offices, archives and educational institutions;
+4. To pursue collaborative actions with similar societies and with established supportive bodies such a churches, libraries, record offices, archives and educational institutions;

-The Society may be affiliated to the Family History Federation and with other organisations whose objectives are deemed compatible and mutually supportive.
+The Society is a member of the Family History Federation and may also be affiliated to other organisations whose objectives are deemed compatible and mutually supportive.

 5) Area of Interest

-The main area of interest shall be the County of Gloucestershire, but not excluding the parishes under the Consistory of Bristol.
+The main area of interest shall be the historic (pre-1974) County of Gloucestershire, but not excluding the parishes under the Consistory of Bristol.